<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Important Dates to Note:

-Action Required: Okta has updated the Salesforce integration connector to fully support the PKCE handshake.
-Customers can begin migrating their connections to ensure uninterrupted provisioning.
+• Action Recommended: Okta has updated the Salesforce integration connector to fully support the PKCE handshake.
+Customers can begin migrating their connections to ensure a more secure framework.

-Salesforce Enforcement Date (Extended to June 25, 2026): Salesforce will begin strictly enforcing the PKCE requirement across all commercial and government environments.
-If you do not act by this date, your REST API provisioning integration will fail, halting all user creation, updates, and deactivations from Okta to Salesforce.
+• Salesforce Enforcement Date (Extended to July 10, 2026): Salesforce will begin strictly enforcing the PKCE requirement across all commercial and government environments.
+After further investigation with Salesforce, we DO NOT expect the upcoming enforcement to disrupt customers’ existing REST API integrations.
+User creations, updates, and deactivations from Okta should continue running as expected.

 Prerequisites